top of page

 Participant Highlights

-• Paid Internship: Participants receive a stipend to ensure equity and accessibility.
+• Paid Fellowship: Stipends ensure equity and accessibility

-• Policy Training: Core curriculum on policy analysis, legislative process, and advocacy.
+• Policy Training: Policy analysis, legislative process, and advocacy strategies

-• Field Experience: Direct exposure to policymakers, advocacy organizations, and community boards.
+• Field Experience: Engagement with policymakers, advocacy organizations, and community boards

-• Capstone Project: Each participant designs and presents a policy proposal addressing a real-world issue.
+• Capstone Project: A policy or civic initiative addressing a real-world challenge

 Who Should Apply